cyramica/haulers-guide/docs/contracts.md

 ---

+Even if you're able to unload your cargo into the cargo deposit, remember that it might leave your ship vulnerable while doing so and then having to align and warp out.
+If you're delivering to a private station in lowsec then this will give plenty of time for gankers to lock on to you.

 If a contract has a private station as a pickup place, you should always dock in that station before accepting the contract.

 <br>